OECBot/OECUpdater/README.md

 - The solution is built and moved to the 'Release' folder in the root directory.
 - 'dependencies.sh' works only on Debian (and derivatives), Fedora (and derivatives), and OSX (theoretically)
 - The OSX path hasn't been actually tested, however it should work.
 It uses the 'installer' command to install a pkg downloaded from the internet

+### UnitTests:
+- Can be found in OECUpdator/UnitTests